How to clean light dirt and marks from your outdoor umbrella fabric:

 If you have heavy dirt or mould growth in your acrylic canvas fabric and the instructions above have not removed it, you may need to soak the canopy before repeating the above instructions.
 Be sure to remove any loose debris such as leaves and insect habitation before beginning.

 Remove the debris-free canopy from the umbrella frame and soak the canopy in either warm or cold water with bleach, or a mix of bleach and a neutral detergent, or a laundry soaker such as “Napisan”.
-A good ratio is 10% bleach, 20% neutral soap (solvent free) and 70% water, or 10% bleach and 90% water.
+A good general ratio is around a cup of bleach added to a tub of warm soapy water .
 If using just Napisan or a similar neutral fabric soaker, follow the instructions on the package for soaking.
-If using bleach in the soaking water, soak for 15-20 minutes before thoroughly rinsing.
+If using bleach in the soaking water, soak for a few hours agitating the water from time to time before thoroughly rinsing.
 Change the water and repeat if necessary.
 Once soaking is finished, it is essential that the fabric is thoroughly rinsed with water to remove any bleach or detergent.
 A good way to do this is to put the canopy through a gentle machine wash with cold water.
 Once this is done, put the umbrella fabric back on to the umbrella wet and then allow to air dry.

 Some final notes